 - advanced cardiac imaging, such as 3-D echocardiography, cardiac magnetic resonance imaging (MRI), cardiac computed tomography (CT), and cardiac catheterization

-- 4-D flow modeling, a technique that allows our cardiologists and surgeons to create computer models of different surgical approaches to decide on the best procedure for your child
+- four-dimensional flow modeling, a technique that allows our cardiologists and surgeons to create computer models of different surgical approaches to decide on the best procedure for your child

 - standardized screenings for all children with heterotaxy